esmero/archipelago-deployment/README.md

 - Custom PHP FPM 7.4 zuper-tunned for Drupal 8/9 (or 7.3 FPM if you go legacy) with WARC to WACZ processing and Composer 2.0!
 - Natural Language Processing via NPLWEB64
 - Cantaloupe 4.1.7 as IIIF Server with Video Frame extraction and PDF support
-- A Skeleton Project setup to run latest Version of Drupal (8.9.11) and strawberryfield modules & friends on 1.0.0-RC1
+- A Skeleton Project setup to run latest Version of Drupal 9 (9.1.4) and strawberryfield modules & friends on 1.0.0-RC1
 - Official *Drupal 9 ready* release again.
-D9.1 this time.
-It has its own branch to avoid cluttering this one too much.
-Look for 1.0.0-RC1D9
+D9.1.4 this time.
+D8 has its own Branch named 1.0.0-RC1

 The skeleton project contains all the pieces needed to run a local deployment of a vanilla Archipelago including (*YES*!) content provided as optional feature from [archipelago-recyclables](https://github.com/esmero/archipelago-recyclables)